 9. Claim: You should be spending money on spreading the gospel, not building an Ark.

 Actually, we have made no apology about the fact that the Ark will present the truth of God’s Word and the gospel very boldly, yet graciously.
-We hope that no one will go away from the Ark Encounter without having heard the The Gospel of Jesus Christ.
+We hope that no one will go away from the Ark Encounter without having heard the The Bad News . . . and the Good News.
 And how many Christian facilities are there in the world that would attract about two million visitors a year (including many non-Christians) where a clear presentation of the gospel is going to be presented.